 Stephen and I married in 1984 and after the birth of our first son, Michael, I was so overjoyed with our beautiful baby I wanted to say thank you.
 However I wasn’t sure if there was a God anymore.
 The vicar at the local church suggested a small thanksgiving service.
 We had two more children, Tom and Katherine.
 I started taking them to the little chapel every Sunday.
 At times I found life difficult to cope with.
 I felt there was something missing from my life and there was a loneliness inside.

-We moved to Aylesbury in 1991 and when Katherine was 3 a friend told me about Limes Avenue Playgroup saying it was a really good one.
+We moved to Aylesbury in 1991 and, when Katherine was three, a friend told me about Limes Avenue Playgroup saying it was a really good one.
 Eventually a place came up.
 The staff were so welcoming and friendly and had a peace about them, I knew they had something I didn’t have.
 I still struggled with life and told a member of playgroup staff I wanted to go to church.
 She invited me to Limes Avenue me one Sunday I went.

 The message was so clear, ‘Jesus had died for us to bear our sins.’
 This had never occurred to me before.
 The pastor was working his way through the gospel of John and it seemed as if God was speaking directly to me.
 One verse hit home ‘From the fullness of His grace we have all been given one blessing after another, for the law was given through Moses, grace and truth came through Jesus Christ.’
 John 1 vs 16.
 The pastor explained that Jesus had all the grace and truth that we didn’t have.